 The autoharp is a relatively modern zither (are you starting to sense a theme here?), initially devised in the late 1800s.
 You press felt-bearing bars to create chords, and you can either pluck the strings individually (with wicked-looking finger-picks) or strum them.
 You can hear it on "Newborn."

 Transitioning to percussion, we have the berimbau, an instrument traditional to the native tribes of South America.
 It's a bow with one metal string, which you play by hitting with a stick and augment with a gourd resonator.
-You can hear it on "Brahma" and as backing percussion on other tracks.
+You can hear it on "Brahma" and as backing percussion on other tracks, such as "Snowflakes."